kubernetes/website/docs/concepts/cluster-administration/addons.md

 ## Service Discovery

-* [CoreDNS](https://coredns.io) is a flexible and extensible DNS server with direct integration with Kubernetes for DNS-based service discovery.
-It may be [installed](https://github.com/coredns/deployment/tree/master/kubernetes) as the in-cluster DNS for Kubernetes pods.
+* [CoreDNS](https://coredns.io) is a flexible, extensible DNS server which can be [installed](https://github.com/coredns/deployment/tree/master/kubernetes) as the in-cluster DNS for pods.

 ## Visualization &amp; Control